-In my twelve years as a vegan, I’ve heard a lot of funny questions from people about veganism.
+In my 14 years as a vegan, I’ve heard a lot of funny questions from people about veganism.
 One of my favorite questions is when people ask whether vegans can eat chicken.
 It seems like the answer should be obvious, but it’s actually a common question.

 So do vegans eat chicken?
 Vegans don’t eat chicken.
 Chicken is an animal product, and vegans do not eat animal products.
 Similarly, vegans don’t eat chicken broth, chicken skin, chicken-flavored ramen, turkey or other poultry, or chicken eggs (even from pet chickens).